 Project Financing/Bridge Financing

-Our minimum loan amount is $5 million, with a maximum amount of $500 million.
-We will consider commercially viable projects in virtually any geographic region including North and South America, the Caribbean, Western/Eastern Europe, Australia/New Zealand, Southeast Asian (ASEAN) countries, China, India, Africa, and the Middle East.
-The loan proceeds can be used as equity capital, 100% financing, investor buy-outs, down payments, refinancing’s, etc.
+We will consider commercially viable projects in virtually any geographic area throughout the world including North and South America, the Caribbean, Western/Eastern Europe, Australia/New Zealand, Southeast Asian (ASEAN) countries, China, India, Africa and the Middle East.
+The minimum loan size is $10 million, interest only, with a repayment period of up to ten years.
+In many cases, the interest can be rolled into the loan with the borrower making only a single balloon payment at maturity.

-- No restrictions on use of capital as long as used for prescribed purpose.
+- No restrictions on use of capital as long as used for prescribed purposes.

 - Gideon and Borrower sign loan documents.